-- There were systems in place to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of A&E attendances. - Immunisation rates were relatively high for all standard childhood immunisations.
-For example; rates for children under 24 months was between 94% and 98% except for meningitis C which was 1.2%.
-These were comparable with the CCG average of between 94% and 96% and higher than the CCG rate for meningitis C which was 0.7% - Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this. - Appointments were available outside of school hours and the premises were suitable for children and babies. - The practice liaised with community midwives, health visitors and school nurses where required.
+- There were systems in place to identify and follow up children living in disadvantaged circumstances and those who were at risk.
+For example, children and young people who had a high number of A&E attendances. - Immunisation rates were relatively high for all standard childhood immunisations.
+For example; rates for children under 24 months was between 94% and 98% which was comparable with the CCG average of between 94% and 96% - Same day appointments were always available for children. - Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this. - Appointments were available outside of school hours and the premises were suitable for children and babies. - We saw positive examples of joint working with midwives, health visitors and school nurses who also attended monthly multi-disciplinary team meetings. - Sexual health clinics were available and free contraception was provided.